WintryWind7/LethalCompanyPacks/BepInEx/plugins/OE_Tweaks-Possessed_Masks/README.md

 # Releases

+# Version 2.0.4
+- Fixed a bug where inventory would freeze on dropping an item sometimes for some reason.
+- Added config option to change the value of masks without the spawn chance.
+(EnableChangeMaskSpawnChance = 3)

+# Version 2.0.3
+- Fixed config sync not working correctly, this should fix the issue where you could drop the mask regardless of how many items you had in your inventory.

+# Version 2.0.2
+- Fixed a leftover bug that was created by the last updates' fix

+# Version 2.0.1
+- Fixed bug where if the masks item wasn't in a level but the config setting `EnableChangeMaskSpawnChance` wasn't on 2 it would cause an error

 # Version 2.0.0
 - Rewritten the mod from the ground up with networking to hopefully prevent most desyncs.